mgatsby900/LearnAnalytics-DoingMachineLearningwithAzureMLStudio/instructor_resources/Doing Machine Learning with Azure ML (3-day course).md

 In production models are usually used to make predictions, also known as <u>scoring</u>.
 Predictions can be made

 - **in batch**: scoring future data in one go, done on a schedule (such as nightly or hourly) as future data accumulates, can be used to power up dashboards and reporting systems.
-- **on a case-by-case basis**: scoring a single case with <u>real-time response time</u>, can be used to make <u>intelligent applications</u>.
+- **online**: scoring a single case with <u>real-time response time</u>, can be used to make <u>intelligent applications</u>.

-Operationalizing a model to make batch vs case-by-case predictions usually involves very different considerations.
+Operationalizing a model to make batch vs online predictions usually involves very different considerations.

 --------------------------------------------------------------------------------